shdlabs/SSTorytime/docs/N4L.md

 scanning into a structured format for uploading into a database or for use with other tools.
 The language is designed to encourage you to think about how you express and structure notes.
-That, in turn, encourages you to revisit, tidy and organise the notes again and again, while being able to quickly turn them into a searchable graphical database, from which and can reason through stories.
+That, in turn, encourages you to revisit, tidy and organize the notes again and again, while being able to quickly turn them into a searchable graphical database, from which and can reason through stories.